INNVTV/Identity-Service/README.md

 # Identity Service
-An Identity-As-A-Service microservices component written from scratch in .Net Core using a CQRS architecture with a CosmosDB persistence layer.
+Identity-As-A-Service written from scratch in .Net Core using a CQRS architecture with a CosmosDB/Redis persistence layer and RSA signed JWT Tokens with public key distribution for authentication and claims.

-#Architecture
+# Architecture
 ![Architecture](https://github.com/INNVTV/Identity-Service/blob/master/_docs/imgs/architecture.png)

 ## Features